-The Protection of the Environment Operations (General) Regulation 2021 (the Regulation) includes measures to minimise and manage the risk of potential harm to the environment and human health from the use of firefighting foam containing PFAS.
+The Protection of the Environment Operations (General) Regulation 2022 (the Regulation) includes measures to minimise and manage the risk of potential harm to the environment and human health from the use and sale of firefighting foam containing PFAS.

 Guidance on complying with the PFAS Firefighting Foam Regulation

-- One restriction coming in on 26 September 2022 relates to prescribed long-chain PFAS firefighting foam.
+- One restriction relates to prescribed long-chain PFAS firefighting foam.

 - The manufacturer or supplier is responsible for providing users with information on foam ingredients.

 - If the manufacturer or supplier doesn’t supply this information you must check whether a firefighting foam contains PFAS.

 - If you can’t determine whether the foam contains PFAS, contact an accredited laboratory for testing.

 Restrictions under the Regulation limiting the discharge and sale of certain types of firefighting foams containing per- and poly-fluoroalkyl substances (PFAS) came into effect on 26 September 2022.
 A ban on the use of PFAS firefighting foam for training or demonstrations commenced on 1 April 2021.